jarikomppa/speccy/README.md

 m.bat in particular has a bunch of things you will want to know about;

-1. Compile crt0.s to object file
+1. Compile crt0.s and other assembly files to object files
 2. Compile app.c to object file
-3. Link to intel hex (ihx) file
+3. Link objects into a intel hex (ihx) file
 4. Convert ihx to raw binary
 5. Use z88dk's appmake to turn binary to a .tap file
 6. Run the result in emulator